TezosTaqueria/taqueria/website/docs/plugins/plugin-ligo.md

 |  -i   | infer       | Enable type inference                 |

+### Examples

+***Coming soon***

 ## Plugin Architecture

-This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK.
+This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK

-The plugin provides a `compile` task used for compiling LIGO smart contracts to Michelson.
+The plugin provides a single task `compile`, used for compiling LIGO smart contracts to Michelson:

 |  attribute |  value                   |
 |------------|:------------------------:|